-Williams % R is a very simple but effective is a technical analysis oscillator described by Lary Williams in the year 1973.
+Williams % R for Trading Strategies is a very simple but effective is a technical analysis oscillator described by Lary Williams in the year 1973.

-Williams % R gives us 3 types of trading signal.
+Williams % R gives us 3 types of trading signals.
 They are as follows-

 |Table of Contents|